-Tahini Miso Salmon is an easy peasy, healthy baked salmon recipe that’s packed with flavour!
+Tahini Miso Salmon is an easy peasy, healthy oven-baked salmon recipe that’s packed with flavour!
 The tahini miso sauce works as both a marinade and a dressing for the salmon.
 This recipe is gluten free, dairy free and nut free.

 Tahini Miso Salmon is something I make on the regular as I almost always have a jar of tahini in the cupboard + some miso paste in the fridge.
 My love for both ingredients runs very, very deep.
 So why not combine the two!
 Tahini adds the perfect creamy balance to the salty miso.